NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 Autocomplete is turned off by default because the text a user enters into ‘create and submit a template’ will almost always be different for each submission.
 This makes autocomplete inappropriate for these fields.
 When we add new features that ask users for repeatable information, autocomplete will be enabled.

-Pages within 'create a submit a template' are missing meaningful titles, making it difficult for people to:
+Pages within 'create and submit a template' are missing meaningful titles, making it difficult for people to:

 - easily identify if the information on that page is relevant to their needs
 - differentiate content when multiple web pages are open